-This guide focuses on the most typical financial situation on divorce: where the resources available (that is all of the couple's income, savings, investments, property and pensions) do not exceed what the two spouses each "need" following their separation.
+This guide focuses on the most typical financial situation on divorce: where the resources available (that is all of the couple's income, savings, investments, property and pensions) do not exceed what each partner "needs" following their separation.
 In this context, what someone "needs" depends on their particular situation - this is discussed further below.

-In this typical situation, the spouses' financial needs, and the needs of any children of the family, are going to be the main focus of the case.
+In this typical situation, the financial needs of each partner, and the needs of any children of the family, are going to be the main focus of the case.
 Where the assets involved in a case are more than enough to cover needs, additional considerations may apply and specific legal advice should be sought.